-This rhubarb and berry slab pie is delicious served warm, or after it’s cooled down.
+This rhubarb and triple berry slab pie is delicious served warm, or after it’s cooled down.
 You will get neater slices if you’ve let the pie cool down completely before slicing and serving.
-Just warm the slice up in the microwave for a few seconds if you want to enjoy it warm again, and don’t forget a scoop of vanilla ice cream on top!
+Just warm the slice up in the microwave for a few seconds if you want to enjoy it warm again, and don’t forget a scoop of vanilla ice cream or whipped cream on top!

 This is a quick overview of the ingredients you’ll need for this Berry Rhubarb Slab Pie recipe.
 Specific measurements and full recipe instructions are in the printable recipe card below.

 - All Purpose Flour – the structure and main ingredient needed for a pie crust.